Aileen Jane Chartres Boyle1

 Last Edited=30 Dec 2003

-Major Austin Arnold Tyer was decorated with the award of Territorial Decoration (T.D.).2 He was registered as a Member, Institution of Civil Engineers (M.I.C.E.).2 He lived at Tunstall, Wadhurst, Sussex, England.1 He was invested as a Member, Royal Victorian Order (M.V.O.).2
+Major Austin Arnold Tyer was awarded the Territorial Decoration (T.D.)2 He was registered as a Member, Institution of Civil Engineers (M.I.C.E.)2 He lived at Tunstall, Wadhurst, Sussex, EnglandG.1 He was appointed Member, Royal Victorian Order (M.V.O.)2

 Child of Major Austin Arnold Tyer